 As Amtrak and VIA Rail are national railway companies, their respective new train procurements are somewhat reflective of the national character.
 Whilst they service many small towns with no inter-city bus service, these trains are also prime tourist draws.
 Good design, large windows to see the vast landscapes, comfortable interiors for often multi-day journeys.
 And configurable for loading sporting activities equipment on board.

 The UK currently has a fragmented railway network, but as in most countries, their high speed lines are their flagship railway service, and serve as a symbol of the country’s modernity and efficiency.
-The Train à Grande Vitesse, Shinkansen, ICE, &c.
+The Train à Grande Vitesse, Shinkansen, Germany’s ICE, Spain’s AVE, &c are such examples.

 California High Speed Railway Train Interiors